 When you make a Living Will, it allows for treatment that, whilst making things more bearable, may actually shorten your life.
 Most doctors will welcome such information directly from their patient and will do their best to comply with your written wishes.
 A Living Will can also cover issues such as religious requirements, organ donation, a list of people to notify where your will is stored, as well as naming a medical proxy, who will be able to make further decisions on your behalf.

-A Living Will supports a legal Advance Directive and goes into detail about specific aspects of treatment often not obvious in the legal document, and will help anyone faced with making decisions about your on-going health care.
+A Living Will supports a legal Advance Directive and goes into detail about specific aspects of treatment, often not obvious in the legal document, and will also help anyone faced with making decisions about your ongoing healthcare.

 To find out more about making a Living Will, speak to our friendly team in Hong Kong today.